Shetland Fling

 Packing fish for a living wasn’t so bad.
 We could eat as much of the ‘Silver Darlings’ as we wanted so that saved a packet.
 Life in Lerwick was cheap and cheerful.

 Standing by the conveyor belt, we met kids from all over Scotland and sang pop and rock songs as we packed the smoked herring into wax-lined cardboard boxes.
-Rod Stewart had only just come out with ‘Maggie May’ and I remember trying to sing ‘Itchycoo Park’ by the Small Faces as we slapped the cargo into their cardboard containers.
+Rod Stewart had only just come out with ‘Maggie May’ and I remember trying to sing ‘Itchycoo Park’ by the Small Faces as we slapped the slippery cargo into their cardboard containers.
 The Aberdeen girls thought we were fabulous!
-Well, I thought so anyway!
+Well, I thought they did anyway!

 A GRAND PLAN